Manifestor-cc/usage-guide/docs/beginners_guide/playing_multiplayer_games.md

 If you want to play games like Schedule I, R.E.P.O. or others with friends, you have to install an Online Fix.

 :::info
 This will not work for games with matchmaking.
+(There are some exceptions though)
 :::

 ### 1. Open & setup [Online-Fix](https://online-fix.me/)